the-turing-way/the-turing-way/book/website/community-handbook/style/style-figures.md

 ---
 height: 500px
 name: file-collection
-alt: This is a sketch that shows a woman looking through a big file drawer, where documents are arranged systematically indicated by versions.
-She is smiling and waving at her colleague who is standing next to the file drawer and seem to be checking if everything is ok - gestured by a thumbs-up.
+alt: Cartoon-like sketch of a woman looking through a big file drawer, where documents are arranged systematically indicated by versions.
+She is smiling and waving at her colleague who is standing next to the file drawer and seem to be checking if everything is ok - gesturing a thumbs-up.
 ---
 _The Turing Way_ project illustration by Scriberia.
 Used under a CC-BY 4.0 licence.
 DOI: [10.5281/zenodo.3332807](https://doi.org/10.5281/zenodo.3332807).
 ```